- Choose a cold morning or evening to help keep cooker temperature low.

 Load the pellet tube and light per the manufacturer’s instructions.
 For the 6″ EZ Hexagonal Smoker Tube shown here, fill with pellets, leaving a 1″ gap at the top.
 Wearing a heat-resistant glove, hold the tube by the bottom at an angle and light with a propane torch, butane lighter, or cigar lighter.
 You can also lean the tube at an angle against a chimney starter or a scrap piece of wood in order to light it.

-Stand the tube up on end and allow the pellets to burn for 5-7 minutes.
+Stand the tube on end, let the pellets burn for 5-7 minutes.

 Blow out the flames and lay the tube on its side on the charcoal grate to produce smoke.